 What is typical teenage behavior?

-Some negative stereotypes around teenage behavior involve teens being moody, unwilling to help, back talking to their parents, and being generally lazy.
+Some negative stereotypes around teenage behavior involve teens being moody, unwilling to help, talking back to their parents, and being lazy.
 Positive stereotypes include being full of energy, bubbly, open-minded, and friendly.

 Are teenage years the hardest?